The most extensive and powerful robot control system on the planet

 Supervisors

-A supervisor is software, which controls other equipment besides the robot, supervising the entire process.
-Once ROBWIN has been used to create spatial data, define procedures, device handling strategies etc. these procedures, known as words, may be sent to the controller via serial link, for example using PRINT commands in BASIC or via RobX ST's ActiveX interface. proprietary supervisors may be used for example 'A-S Automate' from Aitken Scientific and Overlord from Process Analysis Automation (PAA).
-Both these supervisors have been used successfully to manage and schedule large systems comprising diverse instruments serviced by ST robots.
-Using RobX you can also write your own supervisor in VB or C and it works successfully with Labview.
+A supervisor is software that supervises the process running in the controller, perhaps collecting data and usually controls other equipment besides the robot, supervising the entire process.
+Once RobWin has been used to create spatial data, define procedures, device handling strategies etc. these procedures, known as words, may be sent to the controller via serial link, for example using PRINT commands in BASIC or via RobX ST's ActiveX interface.
+Proprietary supervisors may be used for example Overlord from Process Analysis Automation (PAA) which has been used successfully to manage and schedule large systems comprising diverse instruments serviced by ST robots.
+Using RobX you can also write your own supervisor in VB or C. A protocol is given for any other language e.g. Java or Python.
+Another good approach is to use LabVIEW from National Instruments using RobX.
+We also support Matlab and ROS.

 ActiveX